django-tinytools/django-tinywiki/django_tinywiki/builtin_wiki_pages/en.settings.md

 #### TINYWIKI_PAGE_OVERVIEW_URL

-Set this setting to the URL of the page delete view, if you are implementing your own.
+Set this setting to the URL of the page overview view, if you are implementing your own.

 ``` { .python }